leventarican/leventarican.github.io/content/architecture.md

 ### Delegation Pattern
 > Delegation is like inheritance done manually through object composition.

+When do we need inheritance or composition?
+Whenever we have __depdendencies__ we can use OOP techniques to use other components functions.
+E.g. a class method we don't have.

 A class _has_ an object (composition) rather then _is a_ object (inheritance).

 Kotlin has a kind of build-in support for _Delegation Pattern_ with the `by`-clause.